MrFaiman/error-classifier-ml/ui/README.md

 ## API Endpoints

-The React app communicates with the Flask API server at `http://localhost:5000`:
+The React app communicates with the Flask API server at `http://localhost:3100`:

 **Classification**
-- `POST /api/classify` - Classify an error with specified method
+- `POST /api/classify` - Classify an error
-- `POST /api/teach-correction` - Teach system a correction

 **Documentation**
 - `GET /api/docs` - List all documentation files